arthurBarthe/debiased-spatial-whittle/paper/paper.md

 categories:

 - grids and sampling:
-  - grids.py: allows to define the rectangular grids where the data sit via the class RectangularGrid.
-A mask of zeros (missing) and ones (not missing) can be set to specify potential missing observations.
+  - grids.py: this module allows to define the rectangular grids where the data sit via the class RectangularGrid.
+A mask of zeros (missing) and ones (not missing) can be set to specify potential missing observations, for instance to account for natural boundaries
-  - simulation.py: allows to sample a realization from a model on a grid
+  - simulation.py: this module allows to efficiently sample a realization from a model on a grid via circulant embedding[@dietrich_fast_1997].
 - models:
-  - models.py: allows to define a covariance model.
+  - models.py: this module allows to define a covariance model.
-    Standard covariance models are pre-defined, such as the exponential covariance model, the squared exponential covariance model and the Matern covariance model.
+    Standard covariance models are pre-defined, such as the exponential covariance model, the squared exponential (Gaussian) covariance model and the Matern covariance model.
+These standard covariance models can also be combined (e.g. via summation) to form more complex covariance models.
 - estimation:
-  - periodogram.py: allows to compute the periodogram of the data, and to obtain the expected periodogram for a given model, grid, and periodogram combination.
+  - periodogram.py: this module allows to compute the periodogram of the data, and to obtain the expected periodogram for a given model, grid, and periodogram combination.
-  - multivariate_periodogram.py: allows to compute the periodogram for multivariate data.
+  - multivariate_periodogram.py: this module allows to compute the periodogram for multivariate data.
-  - likelihood.py: allows to define the Debiased Whittle Likelihood and the corresponding estimator.
+  - likelihood.py: this module allows to define the Debiased Whittle Likelihood and the corresponding estimator.
+The optimizer can be selected among those offered by the optimize package of the Scipy library[@virtanen2020scipy].

 A [documentation](https://debiased-spatial-whittle.readthedocs.io/en/latest/index.html)
 including example notebooks is available, and issues can be raised on